-For all enquiries reference School music, please either e-mail the Director of Music, or contact via the School office.
+For all enquiries reference School music, please either e-mail the Director of Music, Mr Jeff Howard (jhoward@stjohnscollegecardiff.com) or contact via the School office.

-For all enquiries about fees and financial matters, please contact the Finance Manager, Mr. Daryl Bartlett.
+For all enquiries about fees and financial matters, please contact the Finance Manager, Mr. Daryl Bartlett (dbartlett@stjohnscollegecardiff.com).

-If in doubt, please contact the School Office.
+If in doubt, please contact the School Office on 02920778963.